Evidence Summary (Pregnant and Postpartum Women)

 a In the controlled clinical trial (CCT), group assignment was nonrandom.

-Internet Citation: Evidence Summary: Depression in Adults: Screening.
+Internet Citation: Evidence Summary (Pregnant and Postpartum Women): Depression in Adults: Screening.
 U.S. Preventive Services Task Force.
-January 2016.
+May 2019.